Jeremiah-Rojas/Jeremiah-Rojas/README.md

 # Jeremiah Rojas' IT and Cybersecurity Project Portfolio

-I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
-From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
-Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!
+I am a student committed to learning how to use different tools and skills that make me a more effective cybersecurity professional.
+These vulnerability management and threat hunting  projects have allowed me to better understand the hands-on application of system hardening thus reducing the attack surface through platforms like Microsoft Sentinel and Nessus.
+Click on the links below to view my remediation efforts.

 ## Vulnerability Management